RFL's Current President - Andy Burnham

 Chris has held Executive positions at NatWest, where he was the Managing Director of the Retail Bank for North of England and Scotland.
 At British Gas, Chris acted as Business Director North of England and Scotland and was also National Sales Director for Central Heating and Installations.

-Karen is the Rugby Football League’s Director of Operations and Legal with overall responsibility for all regulatory matters across the whole of the Game including Salary Cap and Player Registrations, Facility Standards, Safeguarding, Medical, On Field and Off Field Disciplinary matters and Player Welfare.
-In addition, Karen is the Company Secretary (a role she has held since late 2016).
+Karen is the Rugby Football League’s Chief Regulatory Officer with overall responsibility for all governance and regulatory matters across the whole of the Game including Salary Cap and Player Registrations, Facility Standards, Safeguarding, Medical, On Field and Off Field Disciplinary matters and Player Welfare.
+In addition, Karen is a Director and Company Secretary of the Rugby Football League.

 Karen joined the Rugby Football League in 2008 as Compliance Manager.
 In 2009 she became Head of Legal and then in 2014 assumed her current role.
 Whilst Head of Legal, Karen was also on the Project Board of the Rugby League World Cup 2013.